Philadelphia Product Liability Lawyer

 A product can also be defective if there are no warnings or inadequate warnings.
 Many times a product can be made safer by simply advising the consumer of the nature and extent of the risks.
 In some cases, warnings are not reasonable because of how the warning was conveyed.
 The warning must be thorough and visible, and it must warn the consumer of the magnitude of the risk involved in not following the product’s warning instructions.
 If a safer product could have reasonably been designed, then a proper warning will not necessarily relieve the defendant of liability.
 However, the manufacturer will often argue that the injured person ignored the warning or failed to follow the instructions.

-In addition to traditional negligence theories, manufacturers and distributors in Philadelphia can be liable on “strict liability” and “warranty” theories.
+In addition to traditional negligence theories, manufacturers and product distributors in Philadelphia can be liable on “strict liability” and “breach of warranty” theories.

 This does not mean a person who is injured can simply claim strict liability and automatically recover.
 Rather, the injured party must still prove an unreasonably dangerous condition of the product caused their injuries.